JohnFunkCode/ProgrammingChurch-JavaEdition/README.md

 ### Assignments for next week
 - Continue to work through the coding examples in stage 3 and 4 of JetBrains Academy Mine Sweeper project.
-- Read the Java Coding Conventions at: https://www.oracle.com/java/technologies/javase/codeconventions-introduction.htmlListen to the ComputerPhile episode on Programming Loops vs Recursion at: https://www.youtube.com/watch?v=HXNhEYqFo0o
+- Read the Java Coding Conventions at: https://www.oracle.com/java/technologies/javase/codeconventions-introduction.html
 - Listen to: Security Now Podcast 807 Dependancy Coversion story at 1:28:30.
 - Listen to the story on Microsoft's final “Solorigate” update at 50:00.
 It emphasized the importance of keeping secrets separate from your code.